 We recognize revenue on arrangements in accordance with Securities and Exchange Commission Staff Accounting Bulletin No. 104, Revenue Recognition.
 We recognize advertising revenues in the period in which the advertisement is displayed, provided that evidence of an arrangement exists, the fees are fixed or determinable and collection of the resulting receivable is reasonably assured.
-If fixed-fee advertising is displayed over a term greater than one month, revenues are recognized ratably over the period.
-The Company recognizes revenue for fixed-fee advertising arrangements ratably over the term of the insertion order.
+If fixed-fee advertising is displayed over a term greater than one month, revenues are recognized ratably over the period as described below.
 The majority of insertion orders have terms that begin and end in a quarterly reporting period.
 In the cases where at the end of a quarterly reporting period the term of an insertion order is not complete, the Company recognizes revenue for the period by pro-rating the total arrangement fee to revenue and deferred revenue based on a measure of proportionate performance of its obligation under the insertion order.
 The Company measures proportionate performance by the number of placements delivered and undelivered as of the reporting date.
 The Company uses prices stated on its internal rate card for measuring the value of delivered and undelivered placements.
 Fees for variable-fee advertising arrangements are recognized based on the number of impressions displayed or clicks delivered during the period.

-Under these policies, no revenue is recognized unless persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed or determinable, and collection is reasonably assured.
+Under these policies, no revenue is recognized unless persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed or determinable, and collection is deemed reasonably assured.
 The Company evaluates each of these criteria as follows:

 - Evidence of an arrangement.
-We consider an insertion order signed by the client or its agency to be evidence of an arrangement. - Delivery.
-Delivery is considered to occur when the advertising has been displayed and, if applicable, the clickthroughs have been delivered. - Fixed or determinable fee.
-We consider the fee to be fixed or determinable if the fee is not subject to refund or adjustment and payment terms are standard. - Collection is reasonably assured.
-We conduct a credit review for all transactions at the time of the arrangement to determine the creditworthiness of the client.
-Collection is deemed reasonably assured if we expect that the client will be able to pay amounts under the arrangement as payments become due.
-If we determine that collection is not reasonably assured, then we defer the revenue and recognize the revenue upon cash collection.
+The Company considers an insertion order signed by the client or its agency to be evidence of an arrangement. - Delivery.
+Delivery is considered to occur when the advertising has been displayed and, if applicable, the click-throughs have been delivered. - Fixed or determinable fee.
+The Company considers the fee to be fixed or determinable if the fee is not subject to refund or adjustment and payment terms are standard. - Collection is deemed reasonably assured.
+The Company conducts a credit review for all transactions at the time of the arrangement to determine the creditworthiness of the client.
+Collection is deemed reasonably assured if it is expected that the client will be able to pay amounts under the arrangement as payments become due.
+If it is determined that collection is not reasonably assured, then revenue is deferred and recognized upon cash collection.
 Collection is deemed not reasonably assured when a client is perceived to be in financial distress, which may be evidenced by weak industry conditions, a bankruptcy filing, or previously billed amounts that are past due.

-Advertising sold to clients through agencies is reported at the net amount billed to the agency.
+Revenues from advertising sold to clients through agencies are reported at the net amount billed to the agency.